russell-henderson/the_board/docs/TECHSPEC.md

 * **Echo (Chief Communications Officer):** Public relations and messaging tone.
 * **Horizon (Chief Sustainability Officer):** ESG and sustainability strategy.

-✅ This is the **finalized TECHSPEC.md**.
-It is now comprehensive, consistent, and aligned with updated DEPLOYMENT and WORKFLOWS docs.
-08/20/2025
+✅ This is the **updated TECHSPEC.md** reflecting the completed Synthesis Layer and core architecture.
+It is now comprehensive, consistent, and aligned with all updated documentation.
+12/2024